HTML and CSS Validation

 Validate HTML

-- Open this demonstration page in your browser.
-This page contains some HTML issues.
+1. Open this demonstration page in your browser.
+This page contains several HTML mistakes.

-- You should see a report of over 12 errors, warning, and info.
+4. You should see a report of over 12 errors, warnings, and information.

 Answers